devOpifex/litter/README.md

 ## Styling

-All styling is taken from bslib's set theme.
+All styling is taken from bslib's set theme as well as the `class` argument of all inputs.